TheGameCreators/GameGuruRepo/README.md

 You will need the media files associated with the above product to use this repository.

 This source code requires Visual Studio 2017 Community Edition.
+Ensure you add Visual C++ MFC for x86 and x64 to a clean install of VS2017.